AdobeXD/plugin-samples/guides/how-to-integrate-with-OAuth-guide/readme.md

 Now `ngrok` is forwarding all HTTP requests from port `8000` to a public SSL endpoint.

-You can see the forwarding endpoint currently being used in `ngrok`s terminal output.
-Note that forwarding endpoint; we'll use it in the next step.
+You can see the forwarding endpoint currently being used in the `ngrok` terminal output.
+Note the forwarding endpoint; we'll use it in the next step.

-### Set your API credentials and public URL
+### 3. Set your API credentials and public URL

 Enter the required credentials in `public/config.js`.
 You'll need: